ZisisFl/distributed-data-processing/README.md

 # Join Algorithms
 This project is about the implementation of three different join algorithms over key-value pairs stored in two different Redis databases.
 The join algorithms are implemented in Java.
-The deployment of the Redis database can be achieved with the use of docker-compose provided while there is also a Docker image to deploy join operations os Docker containers.
+The deployment of the Redis stores can be achieved with the use of docker-compose provided while there is also a Docker image to deploy join operations as Docker containers.

 ## Pipelined Hash Join
+Pipelined Hash Join is a join algorithm that can work in streaming fashion as it starts consuming tuples from each relation one at the time and build join pairs in the process.
+It constructs one hash table for each relation that it has to join.
+For each tuple consumed it updates the hash table of that relation and probes to the hash table of the other in order to find possible join pair.

 ## Semi Join
+Semi Join is a special case of join as we first identify which one of the two is the smallest relation (in terms of tuples count) and then we take its keys to send them to the bigger one.
+For each key of the small one we probe the bigger relation in order to find the join pairs.

 ## Intersection Bloom Filter Join
+Intersection Bloom Filter Join is a join algorithm that makes use of bloom filters in order to exclude checking some of the join key-pairs.
+It achieves that by creating a bloom filter for each relation using their join keys, to finally construct the intersection of those bloom filters.
+Each key that doesn't appear in the intersection bloom filter is not a join candidate while the ones that appear need to be checked because they might produce a join pair.

 # Dependencies
 This project makes use of some external libraries such as [jedis](https://github.com/redis/jedis) which is a java client for Redis and [guava](https://github.com/google/guava) library which provides an implementation of [BloomFilter](https://guava.dev/releases/20.0/api/docs/com/google/common/hash/BloomFilter.html).
 You can find the specific dependencies in the pom.xml file of the maven project.